barcvk4ba/barcvk4ba.github.io/_pages/management-committee.md

 </table>

 ## Notes
-Committee positions are elected at the Annual General Meeting which is held in May or June of each year.
+Management Committee positions are elected at the Annual General Meeting which is held in July of each year.